MetaCell/cfos-visualizer/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-Make sure to unzip the msgpack_resources folder into the tests resources folder.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`